ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## ACE Groupcomm Policies

-This specification establishes the "ACE Groupcomm Policies" IANA registry.
+This specification establishes the "ACE Groupcomm Policies" IANA registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
 It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are:

 * Name: The name of the group communication policy.

 * CBOR label: The value to be used to identify this group communication policy.
-Key map labels MUST be unique.
-The label can be a positive integer, a negative integer or a string.
-Integer values between 0 and 255 and strings of length 1 are designated as Standards Track Document required.
-Integer values from 256 to 65535 and strings of length 2 are designated as Specification Required.
-Integer values greater than 65535 and strings of length greater than 2 are designated as expert review.
-Integer values less than -65536 are marked as private use.
+These values MUST be unique.
+The value can be a positive integer, a negative integer, or a text string.
+Different ranges of values use different registration policies {{RFC8126}}.
+Integer values from -256 to 255 as well as text strings of length 1 are designated as "Standards Action With Expert Review".
+Integer values from -65536 to -257 and from 256 to 65535, as well as text strings of length 2 are designated as "Specification Required".
+Integer values greater than 65535 as well as text strings of length greater than 2 are designated as "Expert Review".
+Integer values less than -65536 are marked as "Private Use".

 * CBOR type: the CBOR type used to encode the value of this group communication policy.